 What Is an AI Security Audit for Code?

 An AI security audit for code uses artificial intelligence to analyze a software codebase for security vulnerabilities — going beyond pattern-matching to reason about code behavior, data flows, and architectural risk.
+Pairing this with a spec driven development workflow upstream reduces the likelihood of insecure patterns entering the codebase in the first place.
 Unlike traditional Static Application Security Testing (SAST) tools, which check code against rule libraries and known patterns, AI-powered review can understand context: how a function is actually called, where data actually flows, and whether the combination of individually-reasonable choices creates a security problem.

 Ready to Try Tekk.coach?